VoltDB/app-adperformance/README.md

     --campaignsperadvertiser=10   (number of campaigns per advertiser)
     --creativespercampaign=5      (number of creatives or banners per campaign)

 Instructions for running on a cluster
 -------------------------------------

 Before running this demo on a cluster, make the following changes:

-1. On each server, edit the start_db.sh file to set the HOST variable to the name of the **first** server in the cluster:
+1. On each server, edit the run.sh file to set the HOST variable to the name of the **first** server in the cluster:

     HOST=voltserver01

-2. On each server, edit db/deployment.xml to change hostcount from 1 to the number of servers:
+2. On each server, edit db/deployment.xml to change hostcount from 1 to the actual number of servers:

     <cluster hostcount="1" sitesperhost="3" kfactor="0" />

-4. On each server, run the start script:
+4. On each server, start the database

-    ./start_db.sh
+	./run.sh server

-5. On one server, Edit the run_client.sh script to set the SERVERS variable to a comma-separated list of the servers in the cluster
+5. On one server, Edit the run.sh script to set the SERVERS variable to a comma-separated list of the servers in the cluster

     SERVERS=voltserver01,voltserver02,voltserver03

 6. Run the client script:

-    ./run_client.sh
+	./run.sh client